 In October 2009, the Company adopted Financial Accounting Standards Board Accounting Standard Codification (FASB ASC) 105 (SFAS No. 168, The FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles).
 FASB ASC 105 (SFAS No. 168) established the FASB Accounting Standards Codification (the Codification) as the source of authoritative accounting principles recognized by the FASB to be applied by nongovernmental entities in the preparation of financial standards in conformity with U.S. GAAP.
 Rules and interpretive releases of the SEC under authority of federal securities laws are also sources of authoritative U.S. GAAP for SEC registrants.
 FASB ASC 105 (SFAS No. 168) is effective for financial statements issued for interim and annual periods after September 15, 2009.
-On the effective date of FASB ASC 105 (SFAS No. 168), all then-existing non-SEC of FASB ASC 105 (SFAS No. 168) had no effect on the Company's consolidated financial statements, since the purpose of the Codification is not to create new accounting and reporting guidance.
+On the effective date of FASB ASC 105 (SFAS No. 168), all then-existing non-SEC accounting and reporting standards are superseded, with the exception of certain as the promulgations listed in FASB ASC 105 (SFAS No. 168).
+The adoption of FASB ASC 105 (SFAS No. 168) had no effect on the Company's consolidated financial statements, since the purpose of the Codification is not to create new accounting and reporting guidance.
 Rather, the Codification is meant to simplify user access to all authoritative U.S. GAAP.
 References to U.S. GAAP in our financial statements have been updated, as appropriate, to cite the Codification of FASB ASC 105 (SFAS No. 168).